 Book-Keeping Accounting Output of book-keeping is an input for accounting.
 Output of accounting permit informed judgments and decisions by the user of accounting information.
-Purpose of book-keeping is to keep systematic record of transactions and events of financial character in order of its occurrence. results of operating activity of business and to report financial Book-keeping is a foundation of Accounting is considered as a accounting. language of business.
+Purpose of book-keeping is to keep systematic record of transactions and events of financial character in order of its occurrence.
+Purpose of accounting is to find results of operating activity of business and to report financial strength of business.
+Book-keeping is a foundation of accounting.
+Accounting is considered as a language of business.
 Book-keeping is carried out by junior staff.
 Accounting is done by senior staff with skill of analysis and interpretation.
-Objects of book-keeping is to summarize the cumulative effect of all economic transactions of business for a given period by maintaining permanent record of each business transaction with its evidence and financial effects on accounting variable.
-Object of accounting is not only bookkeeping but also analyzing and interpreting reported financial information for informed decisions.
+Objects of book-keeping is to summarize the cumulative effect of all economic transactions of business for a given period by maintaining permanent record of each business transaction with its evidence and financial effects on accounting variable. · ·